Accelerating Auto-regressive Text-to-Image Generation with Training-free Speculative Jacobi Decoding: Introduction

 We perform quantitative and qualitative experiments to demonstrate the effectiveness of our method.
 Results show that our method can accelerate several auto-regressive text-to-image generation models without sacrificing the quality of generated images.
 For example, it can accelerate Anole~\citep{chern2024anole} and Lumina-mGPT~\citep{liu2024lumina-mgpt} by about $2 \times$ with almost no loss in visual quality.
 Moreover, the acceleration ratio can be beyond $3 \times$ in certain scenarios containing simple patterns.

 To the best of our knowledge, SJD is the first method for accelerating the inference of auto-regressive text-to-image models that rely on sampling decoding.
-We summarize our contributions as follows: \begin{itemize} \item We propose a new probabilistic multi-token decoding algorithm, coined as \textbf{Speculative Jacobi Decoding (SJD)}, to speed up the inference of auto-regressive image generation.
-Our approach addresses the problem that previous Jacobi decoding cannot be applied to recent auto-regressive text-to-image generation models, which rely on sampling-based decoding rather than greedy decoding. \item Compared with previous Speculative Decoding to accelerate language models, our approach is training-free and does not require training an extra model to predict draft tokens. \item Experiments demonstrate that our method can accelerate auto-regressive text-to-image generation by around $2 \times$ with almost no sacrifice in visual quality. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We propose a new probabilistic multi-token decoding algorithm, coined as \textbf{Speculative Jacobi Decoding (SJD)}.
+By improving the previous Jacobi decoding with a probabilistic criterion for token acceptance, we can accelerate the recent auto-regressive text-to-image generation models that rely heavily on random token samplers. \item Compared with previous Speculative Decoding to accelerate language models, our approach is training-free and does not require training an extra model to predict draft tokens. \item Experiments demonstrate that our method can accelerate auto-regressive text-to-image generation by around $2 \times$ with almost no sacrifice in visual quality. \end{itemize}